The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

 - Search → external knowledge bases and tool libraries

-- Learning → LLMs summarizing experience into knowledge and code
+- Learning → LLMs summarize experience into knowledge and code

-- Extends the boundary of the Scaling Law to the external ecosystem
+- Extend the boundary of the Scaling Law into the external ecosystem

-- The essence of real-time interaction: It’s not about making LLMs faster, but making them “think while listening, speak while thinking” like humans
+- Essence of real‑time interaction: not making LLMs faster, but enabling them to “think while listening and speak while thinking” like humans

-- The essence of learning: It’s not about stuffing all knowledge into parameters, but about building reliable external knowledge and tool systems
+- Essence of learning: not stuffing all knowledge into parameters, but building a reliable system of external knowledge and tools

-- The future of Agents: From containers of knowledge to engines of discovery
+- Future of Agents: from containers of knowledge to engines of discovery

 Practice at Pine AI

-At Pine AI we are putting these ideas into practice, enabling AI Agents to:
+At Pine AI, we are putting these ideas into practice so that AI Agents can:

 - Interact with the world in real time (voice calls, GUI operations)